Faculty | Administration

 Dorothy Paul joined Princeton Montessori School in 2018 and is responsible for leading the Princeton Center for Teacher Education (PCTE) as well as ensuring the School’s curriculum and program offerings remain in alignment with Montessori philosophy.

-Dorothy holds a Masters degree in Montessori Elementary Education from Barry University in Miami, Florida and a BS in Nutrition from the University of Rhode Island.
-She holds AMS Early Childhood credentials from the Seton Institute (1990) and from Barry University (2007) and an AMS Elementary I-II Credential from Barry University (2005).
-She holds a Professional Educator’s Certificate from the State of Florida Department of Education and is a frequent presenter at the AMS and other Montessori conferences.
+Dorothy holds two Master’s degrees in Montessori Education from Barry University in Miami, Florida, at the Early Childhood and Elementary levels, and a BS in Nutrition from the University of Rhode Island.
+She holds two AMS Early Childhood credentials from the Seton Institute (1990) and from Barry University (2007) and an AMS Elementary I-II Credential from Barry University (2005).
+She has audited the Secondary Teacher Training Program and the Administrators Course from Houston Montessori Center and is a frequent presenter at the AMS and other Montessori conferences.
+She has recently served on the AMS Board of Directors and on various MACTE verification teams in the US and abroad.

 Media Specialist